humdrum-tools/humdrum-data/.lists/README.md

 ## Updating downloaded files ##

-If you want to make sure that you have the most recent versions of any dataset, first type:
+If you want to make sure that you have the most recent versions of any dataset, you can run `make check-update` to check for any updates of the online GitHub repositories since you last downloaded them.

+To remove all local copies of online repsositories in preparation for updating, first type:

 ```bash
 make clean
 ```

-And then type the make command to install the desired data set, such as `make` to download the complete dataset, or `make sonatas` to download the Classical piano sonata dataset.
+And then type the make command to install the desired dataset(2), such as `make` to download the complete dataset, or `make sonatas` to download the Classical piano sonata dataset.

+This process will not remove any of your locally created files, and after running `make` to redownload the reposities, they will be placed back into the original directory structure in which your local files may reside.